For Melbourne’s international students experiencing hardship, a free supermarket is helping them get by.

 There are currently around 120,000 international students from over 100 different countries in Victoria, down from roughly 250,000 in 2019 due to travel restrictions.
-Since March this year the Victorian Government has supported international students through the $45 million International Student Emergency Relief Fund, a $50 million Emergency Hardship Support Program, a wide range of free services through the Study Melbourne Student Centre, and support for programs like the Foodbank Pop-Up.
+Since March this year the Victorian Government has supported international students through the $45 million International Student Emergency Relief Fund, a $50 million Emergency Hardship Support Program, a wide range of free services through the Study Melbourne Hub, and support for programs like the Foodbank Pop-Up.

 About 500 students attend the pop-up food store each day, representing 65 different nationalities and 194 education providers.

 Over 4000 students have shopped there so far, which is not surprising since a massive 65% of students surveyed by Foodbank Australia have lost their casual or part-time work due to the pandemic.

 “The COVID-19 crisis has affected everyone, but international students have been hit particularly hard,” says Foodbank Victoria CEO, Dave McNamara.
 “Many of them support themselves by working within industries that have been completely shut down, such as hospitality and cleaning services.
 Effectively they are trapped here with no way to support themselves as they normally would.
 Foodbank Victoria recognises that the international student community is critical to the vibrancy and economic success of our CBD.